blackberds/bitnestrus-bot/README.md

 # BitnestRus Bot

+ℹ️ Important

+The code published in this repository is for informational purposes only.
+This is not the complete bot code, but only the main modules and functions that demonstrate:

+🔐 Security of seed phrases and private data storage (encryption, database management).
+💸 How to work with USDT and BNB transactions on the BSC blockchain.
+⚙️ Error handling logic and transparency of user interaction.

+This way, you can be sure that:

+user data is not transferred to third parties;

 🤖 **BitnestRus Bot** is a Telegram bot for working with crypto wallets and the USDT/BNB liquidity pool.
 It includes integration with the BSC blockchain, an affiliate program, and